 Definitions

 The following definitions and abbreviations apply to rules within OAR 581, Div 27:

+(1) “Acoustics” means the properties or qualities of a room or building that determine how sound is transmitted.

-(1) “Adjusted Assessed Property Value per ADM” means the value calculated per OAR 581-027-0010 to determine the ranking of Districts on the Priority List for Funding.
+(2) “Adjusted Assessed Property Value per ADM” means the value calculated per OAR 581-027-0010 to determine the ranking of Districts on the Priority List for Funding.